Music Videos

 3.

 But in Rita, I encountered a stronger, more sexually assured force.
-Soon, I began to suffer.
-Training was impossible; my energy rerouted into masked distance runs.
+Training was impossible; my energy rerouted into distance runs, panting into a face mask.
 Without fighting, without writing, locked inside with an increasingly painful relationship, defeat turned inward.

 So I filled the growing void with Del Rey.
 The album held dark pathos but also escape—sun, open air, California beaches.
 The pink vinyl was sensual: a slice of rare tenderloin, labial, a beautiful maw.
 There was no denying the sexuality of it.
 Maybe overplaying it was a small act of revenge, until Rita finally asked me not to play it when she was home.